mvs3d/laravel-redlock/README.md

 Provides a generic locking mechanism using Redis.
 Implements the locking standard proposed by Redis.

 ### Acknowledgements

 This library was originally built by LibiChai based on the Redlock algorithm developed by antirez.
 The library was reworked by the team at That's Us, Inc.

+**Added by mvs3d: general fork purpose -  package adaptation for PhpRedis instead of Predis.
+Unstable now, please don't use.**

 ### Installation